PeterCoppens/dman/docs/source/usage/common.rst

 .. code-block:: python

+    cfg: Configuration = load('config', default_factory=Configuration, cluster=False)
     with track('experiment', default_factory=Experiment) as content:
         experiments: Experiment = content
         if len(experiments.results) > 0:
             print('results already available')
             return

-        rng = np.random.default_rng(12345)
+        rng = np.random.default_rng(cfg.seed)
-        for _ in range(experiments.nrepeats):
+        for _ in range(cfg.nrepeats):
             input = rng.random(
-                size=(experiments.size, experiments.nsample)
+                size=(cfg.size, cfg.nsample)
             )
-            run = Run(input.view(sarray))
+            run = Run.execute(input.view(sarray), rng)
-            run.execute(rng)
             experiments.results[f'run-{len(experiments.results)}'] = run

 We provide an overview of the above code segment:

+1. The ``load`` command
+    It specifies a file key, based on which an object will be loaded.
+    If the file does not exist, it will be created based on ``default_factory``.
+    We add the ``cluster=False`` since the ``Configuration`` only needs a single file.
+So no dedicated subfolder (i.e. cluster) should be created.

-1. The ``track`` command
+2. The ``track`` command
-    is the only non-standard component here.
-    It specifies a file key and a default value that is used when the object can not be loaded from the file key (when it doesn't exist yet).
-Once the context exists, the file is then saved again.
+    Similarly to ``load`` it specifies a file key and a default value that is used when the object can not be loaded from the file key.
+Once the context exists, the file is saved automatically.

-2. We specify the loaded type.
+3. Note that we specify the loaded type.
     The interpreter can not know in advance what the loaded type will be, so we specify it manually.
 This is good practice since it makes refactoring more convenient.

-3. We check whether some results are already available.
+4. We check whether some results are already available.
     a) If so, we can exit the program.
     b) Otherwise we create some and store them in the ``results`` dictionary.